 “Music Therapy is an established healthcare profession that uses music to address physical, emotional, cognitive, and social needs of individuals of all ages.
 Music therapy improves the quality of life for persons who are well and meets the needs of children and adults with disabilities or illnesses.
 Music therapy interventions can be designed to promote wellness, manage stress, alleviate pain, express feelings, enhance memory, improve communication, and promote physical rehabilitation.”
-(American Music Therapy website)
+(American Music Therapy Association)

 Sessions are designed and conducted by a board certified music therapist for children and adults with disabilities such as autism, developmental delays, AD-HD, physical impairments, emotional, and behavioral difficulties.

-Our music therapists are also experienced special education teachers.
+The music therapy program at TMI is unique in the region and offers private music therapy sessions and beginning piano lessons.
 Beginning piano lessons with a music therapist can often be the first step a child needs to successfully start a lifetime of musical learning.
-Private beginning piano lessons are available.

 Our music therapists are board certified music therapists and are also experienced special education teachers.

 How do you become a Music Therapist?